flyingdisc/Getting-and-Cleaning-Data-Project/README.md

 * `tidy_data.txt` is the output data file.

-* `UCI HAR Dataset.zip` is data file to be downloaded from [http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)
+* `UCI HAR Dataset.zip` (*not available in this repo*) is data file to be downloaded from [http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)
 .
 The data has big size (61 MB).
-To skip downloading the data, do commenting `file.download()` line in the script.
+To skip downloading the data, do commenting `file.download()` line in the script. --- Direct link to download zipped data (61 MB): [click here](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).

 ### Scripts:
 It will download the "*Human Activity Recognition Using Smartphones Dataset*" data, then unzip the ZIP file.